Please read the explanation of hiking times, distances, altitudes and rating levels here.

 |Location: 7 km west-southwest of Haba Village; 2.5 km west of Base Camp|

 Black Lake is one of the most scenic natural features of the Haba massif.
 Perched at an elevation of 4,100 meters, it is by far the largest of several alpine lakes lying on the northwest slopes of the mountain.
 The name derives from the waters’ appearance, the result of the depth and composition of the lake bed.
 From the shore you can enjoy extensive views of moor and mountain at every turn.
 You can briskly walk around the lake in 45 minutes, but a more leisurely stroll allows the outsized scenery to soak into your soul.

 May and especially June present the prettiest time of year at Black Lake, with rhododendron trees blossoming on surrounding slopes in shades of white, pink, yellow and blue.
 Following the summer rainy season, autumn brings cooler temperatures.
 That’s when leaves of the Yehuajiaoshu tree (野花椒树, wild flowering pepper tree) turn fiery red, a flash point of color around the lake.
-Several of these trees dot the northern shoreline.
-The best time to view the trees is in the second week of October.
+These trees dot the northern shoreline and slopes above.
+The best time to view them is in the second week of October.

 Some Haba Village residents eat the high country salamander for its reputed health benefits.
 They call it Wawayu (娃娃鱼), after the sound it reportedly makes resembling the wail of a crying baby.
 One time at Black Lake, my guide walked along the shore turning over rocks.
 At last he found a small amphibian about 10 centimeters long.
 We had paused en route to another destination, and it dawned on me he intended to eat it later.
 He plunked the animal down, covered it with a rock and tamped down.
 I protested, to no avail.
 When we returned hours later, he turned over the rock to discover the critter had vanished!